fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 **************

 When creating large trees both Data Wiring as well as Tree Structure can quickly get unwieldy.
-Additionally you should try to reuse behaviors as much as possible - no need to create the same tree section multiple times.
+Additionally, you should try to reuse behaviors as much as possible - no need to create the same tree section multiple times.

-To solve those problems bt_py provides Subtrees as a way to reduce redundancy and make it possible to quickly insert complex behaviors in multiple sections of one large tree while keeping the tree itself well structured.
+To solve those problems, bt_py provides Subtrees as a way to reduce redundancy and make it possible to quickly insert complex behaviors in multiple sections of one large tree while keeping the tree itself well structured.

-Inside the top level tree the Subtree is represented as a single node of the Subtree Node Class.
+Inside the top level tree, the Subtree is represented as a single node of the Subtree Node Class.
 To load a specific tree you will need to provide the path to the tree inside the Subtree Node Options.
 Note that the path can either be an absolute path, in which case you should lead with `file://` as